zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Generates a random number.

-   :max: The maximum value of the random number.
+   :param max: The maximum value of the random number.

    :returns: a random positive integer in the interval *[0, max)*.